How does Aware Super compare?

 Retail Fund (Averaged)

-Information on industry fund and retail fund average returns is sourced via SuperRating’s Fund Crediting Rate Survey – SR25 High Growth (91-100) Index for 30 September 2021.
-Average returns information is based on a comparison of 13 industry funds and 12 retail funds.
+Information on industry fund and retail fund average returns is sourced via SuperRating’s Fund Crediting Rate Survey – SR50 Growth (77-90) Index for 31 March 2022.
+Average returns information is based on a comparison of 24 industry funds and 7 retail funds.
 Returns are net of investment fees, tax and implicit asset-based administration fees.

 Outcome may vary between individual funds.
 Investment returns are not guaranteed.
 Past performance is not a reliable indicator of future performance.